 The work [arXiv:1704.07352] proposes a generic framework for tackling low-rank optimization with constraints by exploiting a variational characterization of nuclear norm.

 - Deep learning.
 We study geometric algorithms for modern deep networks that are robust to invariances of the parameters.
 An initial work is in [arXiv:1511.01754].
-Currently, we are exploring the duality between “complex architecture and simple algorithms” and “simple architecture and complex algorithms”.
+Currently, we are exploring the duality between learning “complex architecture with simple algorithms” and “simple architecture with sophisticated algorithms”.

 - Manopt.
 I am also involved in the development and promotion of the Matlab toolbox Manopt for optimization on manifolds.